 Khan agrees: "Hair is dead keratin fiber, therefore, the only way to improve the quality of hair being produced by the hair follicles is by optimizing the scalp condition as a foundation to producing healthy hair."
 However, The Ordinary's Multi-Peptide Serum (designed to directly target the scalp) formula seems like it might be onto something.

-So what specific ingredients you should look out for?
+So what specific ingredients should you look out for?
 Khan believes that anything that can increase blood flow to the scalp is beneficial.
 Minoxidil, niacin, arginine, and polyphenols can help to do this.
-However, the only topical treatment that has been proven to stimulate hair growth (especially in hereditary hair loss) is minoxidil, and it isn't an ingredient present in The Ordinary's Multi-Peptide Serum.
+However, the only topical treatment that is FDA approved and has been proven to stimulate hair growth (especially in hereditary hair loss) is minoxidil, and it isn't an ingredient present in The Ordinary's Multi-Peptide Serum.

 If these ingredients sound scary, opt for essential oils.
 A few that can help with scalp health (and thusly hair growth) are rosemary and peppermint.

-But there are plenty of ingredients in the serum that do support scalp conditions and could help with healthier-looking hair.
-Antioxidants, biotin, vitamins, and minerals are all beneficial for keeping your scalp at its optimum condition.
-Menthol is often used as a stimulant, and salicylic acid works to gently remove dead skin cells from the scalp.
+But there are plenty of ingredients in the serum that may support scalp conditions and could help with healthier-looking hair.
+Antioxidants, biotin, vitamins, and minerals are all meant to keep your scalp at its optimum condition.
+Menthol is often used as a stimulant, and salicylic acid is meant to gently remove dead skin cells from the scalp.